Oghma-Infinium/apostasy.githubio/_01Support/Install Issues.md

 ### If you have installed a custom version of windows and cannot turn on UAC (or you have and it doesnt work)

 Apostasy does not support custom versions of windows.
-The instructions below are taken from the [Wildlander Wiki](https://wiki.wildlandermod.com/01Support/Faq/#if-you-have-installed-a-custom-version-of-windows-and-cannot-turn-on-uac-or-you-have-and-it-doesnt-work), and may or may not work for you.
+The instructions below are taken from the <a href="https://wiki.wildlandermod.com/01Support/Faq/#if-you-have-installed-a-custom-version-of-windows-and-cannot-turn-on-uac-or-you-have-and-it-doesnt-work" target="_blank" rel="noopener noreferrer">Wildlander Wiki</a> and may or may not work for you.

-1. Create a basic user account (Accounts -> Other users then add other user, click on Users, more actions and create new user.
+1. Create a basic user account (Accounts -> Other users then add other user, click on Users, more actions and create new user).
 1. login to that account - start Skyrim to add the registry entries for that user.
 1. Log back into your primary account.
 1. Then Holding shift, right click the .exe which will give a "Run as different user" command, select your created basic user and if that user is not administrator it should work.